 <item>

-<guid isPermaLink="true">https://community.youthforesight.org/opportunities-for-youth-ws3ic4bh/post/mr-matayo-meshack-bsbPFjFyKcavUlf</guid>
+<guid isPermaLink="true">https://community.youthforesight.org/hazardous-occupations-vd0whtzp/post/join-the-4th-session-of-the-global-link-for-youth-actions-register-djuLHfxTBdSd9e3</guid>

 </item>